cilium/cilium/doc/vagrant.md

 The following environment variables can be set to customize the VMs brought up by vagrant:
+ * NUM_NODES=n: Number of child nodes you want to start
  * RELOAD=1: Issue a `vagrant reload` instead of `vagrant up`
  * NFS=1: Use NFS for vagrant shared directories instead of rsync
  * K8S=1: Build & install kubernetes on the nodes